joelbengs/LunicoreCase/README.md

 # Joey's Junkyard

 A website for a car dealership.
-Built as a case in web development over the course of three days in the Summer of 2022.
+Built as a case in web development during three warm summer evenings in 2022.

 ### Tech stack
-Node.js
-React & JS
-SQLite
-Express
-Bootstrap
+- Runtime environment: **Node.js**
+- Framework: **React.js**
+- Design: **Bootstrap**
+- Backend server: **Express**
+- Database: **SQLite**

 ## Get started
-Download the files.
+1. Clone the GitHub repository to your local machine.
-Open a terminal window with node.js installed run `npm install` to install dependencies run `npm start`to launch the application
+2. Open a terminal window with node.js installed and navigate to the project
+3. Run `npm install` to install dependencies
+4. Run `npm start`to launch the application

 ## Available Scripts